 The first idea

 Let’s turn back the clock a little to talk about what happened during the development of Doom.
-Before Doom was born, John Carmack and John Romero were two members of a hard-working fan group of the Dungeons & Dragons board game, often gathering for entertainment together.
-One of those games ended when Romero “accidentally” opened the gates of hell, causing the demons to flood the world, and causing them to stop playing D&D for a long time.
+Before Doom was born, John Carmack and John Romero were two members of a hard-working fan group of the Dungeons & Dragons board game, often gathering for entertainment.
+One of those games ended when Romero “accidentally” opened the gates of hell, causing the demons to flood the world and causing them to stop playing D&D for a long time.

-Everyone knows that Doom was a huge success from the start, but you probably don’t know how successful it was.
-It is estimated that about 20 million gamers have played through Doom in the first 2 years, making the game extremely popular and having a large fan community, paving the way for the outbreak of the FPS genre. .
-And yet, it is also a pioneer in the use of 3D graphics, online multiplayer and mod support through WADs, and creates a wave of titles called collectively “Doom clones” in throughout the ’90s.
+Everyone knows that Doom was a massive success from the start, but you probably don’t know how successful it was.
+It is estimated that about 20 million gamers have played through Doom in the first two years, making the game extremely popular and having a large fan community, paving the way for the FPS genre outbreak.
+And yet, it is also a pioneer in using 3D graphics, online multiplayer, and mod support through WADs, and creates a wave of titles called collectively “Doom clones” throughout the ’90s.

-When a studio makes a successful game, they will begin to be under pressure from both gamers, journalists and colleagues in the industry, because everyone wants to see them create games that deserve the reputation. have.
-But this probably does not exist inSoftware because according to Mr. Romero, the only pressure comes from the studio itself, when they want to make exciting games.
+When a studio makes a successful game, they will begin to be under pressure from both gamers, journalists, and colleagues in the industry because everyone wants to see them create games that deserve the reputation.
+But this probably does not exist inSoftware because, according to Mr. Romero, the only pressure comes from the studio itself when they want to make exciting games.
 “What other people think or say doesn’t matter, such as” too satan “criticism – we don’t care,” Romero said of his game-making life.
 “It can’t stop us from doing what we want.
 Nobody can always make the best games! ”